codacy/docs/docs/repositories/issues-view.md

 ## Removing a pattern

-When you want to remove a pattern altogether from your repository's analysis, expand the issue you're aiming to disable the pattern for, click on the cog wheel, select **Remove pattern** and confirm your choice.
+When you want to remove a pattern altogether from your repository's analysis, expand the issue you're aiming to disable the pattern for, click on the cogwheel, select **Remove pattern** and confirm your choice.

 ![Removing a pattern](images/issues-view-remove-pattern.gif)